chanyaoying/Realtime-Analysis-of-Fashion-Tweets/README.md

 #### Kafka + Zookeeper + MongoDB
 We are assuming that you have MongoDB, Kafka and Zookeeper installed.

 Alternatively, you can run them on docker containers.
 A `docker-compose` file is provided.
+Docker needs to be installed and started before running the command below:
 ```sh
 docker-compose up
 ```